Contains the active ingredient, ciprofloxacin hydrochloride

 - certain anti-arrhythmics, antidepressants, antibiotics and antipsychotics

-- theophylline, and other methylxanthines, medicines used to help breathing.
+- theophylline, and other methylxanthines, used to help breathing.
 Caffeine is also a methylxanthine.

-- duloxetine, a medicine used for depression, incontinence or diabetic neuropathy
+- duloxetine, used for depression, incontinence or diabetic neuropathy

 - cyclosporin, used in organ transplants, or for severe arthritis or psoriasis